703lovelost/user-interfaces/readme.md

 - MySQL / MariaDB - MySQL-8.0
 4. Open phpMyAdmin (http://127.0.0.1/openserver/phpmyadmin/index.php) and create database 'userinterfaces_db';
 5. Log in with login 'root' and password 'root';
-6. By clicking on 'Import' section, upload file 'userinterfaces_db.sql', coming in addition to the 'userinterfaces' folder;
+6. By clicking on 'Import' section, upload file 'userinterfaces_db.sql', coming in addition to the 'user-interfaces' folder;
-7. Find Open Server's icon in the bottom-left corner, go to My Projects and click on 'userinterfaces'.
+7. Find Open Server's icon in the bottom-left corner, go to My Projects and click on 'user-interfaces'.

 Use login 'admin' and password 'admin' to check how admin's interface works.
 You can also make some new users with admin privileges using it.